SurgicalRoboticsUMA/autonomous_aspirator/code/readme.md

 ## 4. Blood Segmentation Network

-The bleeding detection module is based on a :contentReference[oaicite:0]{index=0}, widely used for biomedical image segmentation.
+The bleeding detection module is based on a U-Net architecture, widely used for biomedical image segmentation.

+### Network Behavior

+The model follows a U-Net architecture, where an encoder extracts hierarchical visual features from the input image and a decoder progressively reconstructs a segmentation mask.

+Skip connections are used to preserve spatial detail, which is critical for accurately delimiting small or irregular bleeding regions in laparoscopic scenes.

+The output is a binary probability map that highlights suspected bleeding areas at pixel level.

 ### Training & Results